 Install Ubuntu From USB on Windows PC

-Beneath the installation-type of Ubuntu from USB on Windows PC which includes two checkboxes, one is used to enable updates while installing and the another one is used to enable third-party software.
+Beneath the installation-type Ubuntu with USB on Windows PC which includes two checkboxes, one is used to enable updates while installing and another one is used to enable the third-party software.

 - We advise you to enable both download updates and you can Install third-party software.

 - You can stay connected to the internet so that you can get the latest updates while installing Ubuntu.